 - Blank BBT Chart for Printing

 Tracking and interpreting basal body temperature is one of the methods employed by women who want to use natural contraception methods.
 It is also an indicator of the most fertile period for women who are aiming to conceive.
-This article helps you understand the why’s and how’s of the process, and guide you in creating a basal body temperature chart for yourself.
+This article helps you understand the ‘why’ and ‘how’ of the process, and guide you in creating a basal body temperature chart for yourself.

-You should measure your BBT before you do any physical activitythat might alleviate your body temperature.
-Ovulation may slightly raise your BBT levels.
-So noting down your BBT over time may reveal the corresponding variations and that is what makes the BBT a natural method to keep track of your menstrual cycle, especially if you are trying to get pregnant.
+You should measure your BBT before you do any physical activity that might alleviate your body temperature.
+Ovulation may slightly raise your BBT levels,so noting down your BBT over time may reveal the corresponding variations.
+That is what makes the BBT a natural method to keep track of your menstrual cycle, especially if you are trying to get pregnant.
 If you measure your temperature after performing some physical activity, the false and somewhat higher value of BBT can result in wrongly identifying the phase of the menstrual cycle.

 How to Track BBT?

 So, how do you measure basal body temperature?
 Let’s start with the basics first, by learning about the device used to measure it, which is a BBT thermometer.

 Basal thermometers or BBT thermometers are recommended over digital thermometers to measure BBT as they are sensitive enough to record the most minute changes that occur in your body as compared to a regular thermometer.
 Use it to take your temperature the moment you wake up, even before placing your foot on the floor.
 Since BBT is usually recorded for a 24 hour period, try to wake up at approximately the same time every day for an accurate recording.
 This could also help regularise your sleep as an added advantage!